AdobeDocs/advertising.en/help/dsp/introduction/features/brand-safety-media-quality.md

 ### Topic Targeting

-DSP topic targeting allows you to target or block keyword lists by leveraging our industry-leading contextual partners [!DNL Comscore] and [!DNL Oracle Data Cloud] ([!DNL Grapeshot]).
+DSP topic targeting allows you to target or block keyword lists by leveraging our industry-leading contextual partners [!DNL Comscore] and [!DNL Oracle Data Cloud] (formerly [!DNL Grapeshot]).
 Topic targeting helps you to ensure your ads are always served in an environment that aligns with your brand, whether that includes blocking harmful content or ensuring spend in a context that ensures a greater outcome.

-Topic targeting requires you to create custom topic segments directly with [!DNL Comscore] or [!DNL Grapeshot] (using [!DNL Oracle Data Cloud]).
-Once these are created in the partner platform, you can [target or exclude a segment ID in the [!UICONTROL Audience Targeting] section for each placement](/help/dsp/campaign-management/placements/placement-settings.md).
+Topic targeting requires you to create custom topic segments directly with the partner platform.
+Once the segments are created, you can [target or exclude a segment ID in the [!UICONTROL Audience Targeting] section for each placement](/help/dsp/campaign-management/placements/placement-settings.md).
 Additional fees may apply for this feature.

 To create custom topic segments: